eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 monitor <command> [nickname]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-  Description: interacts with the list of nicknames Eggdrop has asked the IRC server to track. valid commands are add, delete, list, online, offline, status, and clear. 'add' sends a nickname to the server to track; 'delete' removes a nickname from being tracked by the server; 'list' returns a list of all nicknames the IRC server is tracking on behalf of Eggdrop; 'online' returns a string of tracked nicknames that are currently online; 'offline' returns a list of tracked nicknames that are currently offline; 'status' returns if the provided nickname is online (1) or offline (0), and 'clear' removes the list of nicknames being monitored.
+  Description: interacts with the list of nicknames Eggdrop has asked the IRC server to track. valid commands are add, delete, list, online, offline, status, and clear.
+The 'add' command sends 'nickname' to the server to track.
+The 'delete' command removes 'nickname' from being tracked by the server (or returns an error if the nickname is not present).
+The 'list' command returns a list of all nicknames the IRC server is tracking on behalf of Eggdrop.
+The 'online' command returns a string of tracked nicknames that are currently online.
+The 'offline' command returns a list of tracked nicknames that are currently offline.
+The 'status' command returns a '1' if 'nickname' is online or a 0 if 'nickname' is offline.
+The 'clear' command removes all nicknames from the list the server is monitoring.

   Module: irc